ChinaKnowledge.de -

 Criticism of these mythologies came up during the Tang 唐 (618-907) and Song 宋 (960-1279) periods, but it was especially from the late 19th century on, that scholars like Kang Youwei 康有為 (1858-1927), Xia Zengyou 夏曾佑 (1863-1924), Miao Fenglin 繆鳳林 (1899-1959) and Gu Jiegang 顧頡剛 (1893-1980) began to analyze the creation of these old myths and detected that they were composed of different local tales or myths of tribal ancestors and that thepantheon of these "deities" had taken shape during the late Warring States and the Han periods.

-Fu Sinian 傅斯年 (1896-1950), Meng Wentong 蒙文通 (1894-1968), Yang Kuan 楊寬 (1914-2005) and Xu Xusheng 徐旭生 (1888-1976) constated that the mythical tales originated from three cultural spheres: Hua 華 (Zou-Lu 鄒魯, Dongyi 東夷) in the east, Xia 夏 (Jin 晉, Huaxia 華夏) in the west, and the barbarian tribes (Miao 苗, Man 蠻, Chu 楚) in the south.
+Fu Sinian 傅斯年 (1896-1950), Meng Wentong 蒙文通 (1894-1968), Yang Kuan 楊寬 (1914-2005) and Xu Xusheng 徐旭生 (1888-1976) constated that the mythological tales originated from three cultural spheres: Hua 華 (Zou-Lu 鄒魯, Dongyi 東夷) in the east, Xia 夏 (Jin 晉, Huaxia 華夏) in the west, and the barbarian tribes (Miao 苗, Man 蠻, Chu 楚) in the south.
 In the 1930s and 1940s a group of historians tried to derive social structures (idealiter: the primary communist society, yuanshi shehui 原始社會) on the background of these traditional myths and tales.